kwokeric/veevo/README.md

 Veevo's smooth, desktop app-like interface was created with user experience in and functionality in mind.
 This was largely accomplished via the React/Redux architectural pattern, which rendered expensive full page refreshes unnecessary.

-To make navigating around the website more responsive, some data &mdash; such as music video and user's playlist's information &mdash; is pre-fetched and loaded into the application's state.
+To make navigating around the website more responsive, some data - such as music video and user's playlist's information - is pre-fetched and loaded into the application's state.
 This makes many further AJAX requests unnecessary as users navigate and browse through the app.